modpreneur/trinity-settings/README.md

 #Trinity Settings

-Bundle is used for storing Symfony parameters in database using Doctrine2 ORM.
+Bundle for storing Symfony parameters in database using Doctrine2 ORM and easy reach from Symfony Controller and twig.

 ##Installation